salmansiddiqui75/LearningMicroservices-/README.md

 | "mvn spring-boot:build-image" | To generate a docker image using Buildpacks.
 No need of Dockerfile |
 | "mvn compile jib:dockerBuild" | To generate a docker image using Google Jib.
 No need of Dockerfile |

-## Docker Commands used in the course
+## Docker Commands used in this learning microservices course

 |     Docker Command       |     Description          |
 | ------------- | ------------- |